 Trish Beckman received her MA and PhD from the University of Chicago Divinity School and BA from Gustavus Adolphus College, including work at the University of Heidelberg.
 Her research and teaching focus on the history of Christianity with particular emphasis on the diversities of Christian thought and practice; feminist theology; and comparative mysticism.
 She co-teaches in the Great Conversation Program.
 Her current research project explores mystical theology of food in Judaism, Christianity, and Islam.
 Preaching and teaching regularly in various denominational churches, she is an advocate for the public understanding, discussion, and debate of all things religious.

 She has served on the Council of the American Society of Church History and as a senior fellow for the Ford Foundation Difficult Dialogues project.
 She currently co-chairs the Steering Committee of the History of Christianity group for the American Academy of Religion and serves as North American series editor for Routledge's Contemporary Theological Explorations in Christian Mysticism.

-Some recent publications include: "Lives and Visions" Oxford Handbook to Mystical Theology (forthcoming); "The Mystic Traveler in a Global Spiritual Age" in Teachin Interreligious Encounters Eds.
+Some recent publications include: "Lives and Visions" Oxford Handbook to Mystical Theology (2020); "The Mystic Traveler in a Global Spiritual Age" in Teaching Interreligious Encounters Eds.
 Marc Pugliese and Alexander Hwang (Oxford, 2017); Cambridge Companion to Christian Mysticism (2012); “The Power of Books and the Practice of Mysticism in the Fourteenth Century: Heinrich of Nördlingen and Margaret Ebner with Mechthild’s Flowing Light of the Godhead” Church History.
 Studies in Christianity and Culture (March 2007);”Swimming in the Trinity.
 Mechthild of Magdeburg’s Mystical Play” Spiritus.
 A Journal of Christian Spirituality (Spring 2004).